-Inspect all personal gear for soil and plant material before departing the DSF for the day (e.g., Figure 1).
+Inspect all personal gear for soil and plant material before departing the DSF for the day (Figure 2).
 While most of the inspection and cleanup can be done at the DSF, field personnel should remove obvious contamination on personal gear before leaving the field site using portable equipment such as brushes and scrapers.
-This will reduce the amount of cleanup required at the DSF (see Table 6).
+This will reduce the amount of cleanup required at the DSF (see Table 3).
 When the most thorough cleaning is needed, proceed as follows:

 - 1. Clothing: Turn out pockets; remove seeds and burrs from all socks, shoelaces, and shoe tongues.
 Be sure to inspect all clothing (i.e., hats, gloves, and coat). - 2.
-Gear bags, Hip packs and Backpacks: Remove all seeds and burrs from outer material and straps.
+Gear bags, hip packs and backpacks: Remove all seeds and burrs from outer material and straps.
 Check all pockets as a potential reservoir for transporting foreign material. - 3.
 Examine for vegetation, soil, mud, insects, and other invertebrates. - Physically remove contaminated materials with a stiff brush, lint remover, compressed air, vacuum, or pressurized hot water.
 Normal washing in a washing machine might not be sufficient to remove all seeds and burrs. - 5.
 Give special attention to species with seeds that have hooks and hairs that are difficult to remove from gear.
+Running a credit card (or similar) down your pant leg can be more effective in removing some types of sticky seeds than lint removers or brushes.

-Figure 1 Invasive plant material can be transported via shoes and clothing
+Figure 2.
+Invasive plant material can be transported via shoes and clothing.

-Clean up at Site Clean up at DSF Clothing Shake out and brush clothing Use compressed air or vacuum to remove debris from cuffs and folds Treads of boots Use a small scraper, or similar tool, and pressurized water as needed Setting up a boot brush and mats at the DSF can be helpful Zipper and snap closures Brush off loose debris and soil Use a stiff brush on zippers, belts, laces or ties, buckles, straps, Velcro, buttons, fasteners, rivets, etc.
+Clean up at Site Clean up at DSF Clothing Shake out and brush clothing Use compressed air or vacuum to remove debris from cuffs and folds Treads of boots Use a small scraper, boot brush, or similar tool, and pressurized water as needed Setting up a boot brush and mats at the DSF can be helpful Zipper and snap closures Brush off loose debris and soil Use a stiff brush on zippers, belts, laces or ties, buckles, straps, Velcro, buttons, fasteners, rivets, etc.

-Table 6 Cleaning personal gear at the field site and at the domain office.
+Table 3.
+Cleaning personal gear at the field site and at the domain office.

-NOTE: Domain 20, Pu'u Maka'ala (PUUM) Natural Area Reserve (NAR) has specific requirements for all work within Hawaii's Natural Area Reserve see Appendices E and F for further information.
+NOTE: Domain 20, Pu'u Maka'ala (PUUM) Natural Area Reserve (NAR) has specific requirements for all work within Hawaii's Natural Area Reserve see Appendices F and G for further information.